 The Springboard Charity’s course Programme Manager asked David where he might like to do his two week work placement and David requested somewhere with a lively environment.
 David was placed at Gin 71/Cup Tea Rooms in Glasgow City centre and instantly loved the hustle and bustle of the establishment.

 The programme helped him define what David wanted to do and gave him the focus he had been missing and gave an insight into the industry.
 It showed him how much he would enjoy the industry and provided David with the confidence he required to get a job in the industry after graduation.

 An unexpected benefit of the course was the Programme Manager keeping in touch after David had graduated.
 He was also asked to work at a Diageo sponsored drinks reception at The Springboard Charity 25th anniversary event at Wembley.

 “I would definitely recommend the programme to my friends.
 It’s a great experience, even if you don’t get a job straight away, you gain qualifications and the invaluable two weeks work placement.
 I would encourage anyone that is interested in Hospitality to find out about Diageo Learning for Life courses in their area.
 I knew after three days on the programme that I wanted to do this for a living.”

 David is now Bar Manager at Gin 71/Cup Tea Rooms in Glasgow, a tearoom by day and dedicated gin bar by night.
 After doing his work placement there, he was offered a full time role as daytime floor staff.

 After 1 year of working full time as floor staff David was promoted to Bar Manager.
-In 2016 David represented Gin 71 in the World Gin Day international cocktail competition where he competed against five bars around the world chosen as finalists.
+David has also represented Gin 71 in the World Gin Day international cocktail competition where he competed against five bars around the world chosen as finalists.
 His creation, the ‘Irn Bro’ impressed the judges and he was awarded the top prize.